buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_SensorTypeConductanceSensor.md

+# Pset_SensorTypeConductanceSensor

 A device that senses or detects electrical conductance.
 <!-- end of short definition -->

  HISTORY: Added in IFC4.